 These are articles you may find useful along with hints about good products ----- buy! buy! buy!

 Assistive Listening Devices (ALDs) are those products, aside from hearing aids, that assist people in understanding speech, enjoying music, and being alerted to important sounds like the telephone, doorbell, and smoke alarm.
 They have become more important recently due to the passage of the Americans With Disabilities Act (ADA) and its requirement for these devices to be available in public accommodations and in the workplace.
-There has never been a major effort to market these devices widely to the hearing impaired population, who remain uninformed of their existence.
+There has never been a major effort to market these hearing devices widely to the hearing impaired population, who remain uninformed of their existence.

-Enable Understanding By Increasing Speech-To-Noise Ratio (SNR): Ninety five percent of hard of hearing people have a sensorineural (high frequency) hearing loss.
+Enable Understanding By Increasing Speech-To-Noise Ratio (SNR): Ninety five percent of hard of hearing people have a sensorineural (high frequency hearing loss).
 They may hear speech sounds but cannot understand them because the consonants are high frequency, low power, sounds.
 Without the consonants, words cannot be understood.
 Hearing aids generally boost these missing frequencies to the extent of the decibel loss and are fairly effective in low noise "living room" situations.
 However, distance to the sound source and level of background noise, especially speech babble, destroy the effectiveness of the hearing aids.
 In situations of high background noise, such as a noisy cocktail lounge, the aids actually worsen the ability to hear.
 Assistive listening devices in these situations simply pick up the sound much closer to the source, thus eliminating background noise and increasing the speech-to-noise ratio to a point that understanding is possible .
 At the same time, similar to hearing aids, they accentuate the high frequencies.
 The all-important speech-to-noise ratio is thus enhanced to the extent that the person may now both hear and understand what is being said.
-This is accomplished either with personal amplifiers with extendible microphones wired to them, or with FM transmitter-receiver combinations where the transmitter with mic is placed near or on the sound source and the receiver is used to hear the transmitted voice at a distance from the source.
+This is accomplished either with personal amplifiers with extendable microphones wired to them, or with FM transmitter-receiver combinations where the transmitter with mic is placed near or on the sound source and the receiver is used to hear the transmitted voice at a distance from the source.

 Enable Telephone Communication: Equipment to enable people who cannot carry on a conversation using a standard or amplified telephone is available.
 Presently called a TTY (formerly TDD), this is a typewriter-like device using the standard QWERTY typing set that either plugs directly into the telephone line or has acoustic cups allowing a normal telephone handset to be connected to the device.
 The user then types their message.
 The recipient must also have a TTY connected to the telephone to receive the message.
 Recent federal legislation mandated relay operators in each state to provide intermediary service by a third person between someone with a TTY and another person using the telephone normally.